Kuami Eugene: Music career

 In May 2022, Kuami Eugene released his single 'Take Away' and performed at the 2022 Afrochella in Ghana.
 Kuami Eugene has maintained his relevance over the years, releasing hit songs every year, and some of the latest of these include "Monica", "Canopy", "Problem", and "Showdown".

+In November 2022, Kuami Eugene released another song titled ‘Single’ after signing to the Empire Distribution, an American record label.
+This was his first song after signing and transitioning officially from Lynx Entertainment.
+"I feel nice", another single also was released in December of the same year under Empire Distribution.

 Producer

 Eugene has produced a number of songs either for himself or his fellow artists.
 Below are some of the songs he has produced;